-The proposed lighting structures are marked out on the plans (repeated at figure 22 below) and include:
+The proposed lighting structures are marked out on the plans (repeated at figure 16 below) and include:

-- 6 lighting structures at 30m which comprise concrete footing, steel pole and lighting structure mounted at the top - This low-impact style directs lighting to a constrained area directly beneath the lighting fixture. - The lights are designed to provide even coverage across all of the playing surfaces.
+- 4 at 25m and 4 at 30m lighting structures which comprise concrete footing, steel pole and lighting structure mounted at the top - lights across 3 playing fields two and three (totalling six 25m poles and one 18m pole).
+This low-impact style directs lighting to a constrained area directly beneath the lighting fixture. - Provide even coverage across all of the playing surfaces.